 The community name is a password for accessing the MIB object by using the SNMP protocol.
 To collect resources, you need to match the get community names of the Monitoring Agent and the Monitoring Manager.
-To monitor processes and services, you need to match the set community names of the Monitoring Agent and the Monitoring Manager.

 - 1. Open the SNMP definition file (/etc/opt/CM2/SSO/conf/ssosnmp.conf). - 2.
 Edit the SNMP definition file. - 3.
 Execute the ssoapcom command as follows to load the definition file again: